gfredericks/4clojure-logic/README.md

 # core.logic exercises

-This repo contains exercises originally assembled by Gary Fredricks for a Chicago Clojure workshop.
+This repo contains exercises originally assembled by Gary Fredericks for a Chicago Clojure workshop.
 They were hosted on a port of the 4clojure.com Website for awhile.